 This is a great overall relaxation technique for anyone, but is especially useful for people who have chronic pain or symptoms, or who don’t feel in tune with their body.
-See Tina’s post on how mindfulness meditation can help alleviate pain.
 You can actually lie down for this one if you want (be careful not to fall asleep!), but it works just as well while sitting, too.
 You can begin with your feet, or with your head.
 I like beginning with my head, because this is usually where I am most active during this time, but feel free to turn the exercise upside down if it suits you better.

 Begin the meditation with eyes in soft-focus a few feet ahead of you, and taking several deep breaths.
 After a few breaths, close your eyes and beginning at the top of your head, slowly “scan” through each and every inch of your body.
 Notice your scalp, your ears, earlobes, the backs of your eyelids, your nostrils… notice how each of the parts of your body feels.
 If you find a part of your body with tension or pain, stay there for a few breaths, and with each exhalation imagine relaxing that particular point of tension.